Quantum cohomology of the Grassmannian and unitary Dyson Brownian motion: Positively multiplicative graphs, random walks and Fourier transform

 \subsection{Family of random walks and $h$-transform}

-Given a PM-graph with distinguished vertex $v_0$, one can construct a family of commuting Markov kernel as follows.
+Given a PM-graph with distinguished vertex $v_0$, one can construct a family of commuting Markov kernels as follows.
 For sake of simplicity we assume here that $A$ is irreducible, although the same reasoning apply beyond irreducibility.
 Let $h^r$ (resp. $h^l$) be the right (resp. left) Perron-Frobenius vector of $A$, normalized so that $h^l(v_0)=1$ and $\langle h^l,h^r\rangle_{L^2(V)}=1$.
+By irreducibility of $A$, $h^l(v)>0$ and $h^r(v)>0$ for all $v\in V$.
+In the case where we are considering an adjacency matrix $M$ which is not necessarily irreducible, we say that $v$ is a positive eigenvector of $M$ if $v$ is an eigenvector of $M$ which has positive coefficients in its expansion in the canonical basis.

-By irreducibility of $A$, $h^l(v)>0$ and $h^r(v)>0$ for all $v\in V$. \begin{lemma} For all $v\in V$, $h^l$ and $h^r$ are respectively left and right eigenvectors of $s_v$ with eigenvalue $h^l(v)$. \end{lemma} \begin{proof} The fact that $h^l$ and $h^r$ are eigenvectors of $s_v$ is deduced from the fact that both vectors are eigenvectors of $A$ and $s_v$ commutes with $A$.
-Hence, they are the left and right Perron-Frobenius eigenvectors of $s_v$, and thus correspond to the same eigenvalue we denote temporarily by $\lambda$.
+\begin{lemma} For all $v\in V$, $h^l$ and $h^r$ are respectively left and right eigenvectors of $s_v$ with eigenvalue $h^l(v)$. \end{lemma} \begin{proof} The fact that $h^l$ and $h^r$ are eigenvectors of $s_v$ is deduced from the fact that both vectors are eigenvectors of $A$ and $s_v$ commutes with $A$.
+Hence, they are left and right positive eigenvectors of $s_v$, and thus correspond to the same eigenvalue we denote temporarily by $\lambda$.
 On the one hand, we have by definition of $s_v$

 and on the other hand,

 We conclude that

 \end{proof} It will be convenient to introduce the Hadamard product on vectors $x,y\in L^2(V)\mapsto x\cdot y\in L^2(V)$ defined by